Skip to main content

 Conserving seagrass

-Seagrass is a critically endangered habitat.
+Seagrass is an endangered habitat.
 Damage to the seabed by fishing and boat anchors, as well as pollution from sewage and farm run-off, means that seagrass meadows in the UK are declining by 10% each year.
 Thankfully conservation projects are making a difference.

 ReMEDIES (Reducing and Mitigating Erosion and Disturbance Impacts affEcting the Seabed) is a £2.5 million, five-year, marine conservation project, aiming to increase the area of seagrass meadows in five special areas along England’s south coast.
 Alongside volunteers, the team is collecting seeds, growing seedlings in the lab at the National Marine Aquarium in Plymouth, and planting them out in the sea.